amelentev/java-oo/README.md

 - [javac-oo]
 	- patched version of JavaC 1.7 for Operator Overloading support.
 If you need standalone javac compiler with OO.

+- [eclipse-oo]
+	- Eclipse [Java Developer Tools] fork for Operator Overloading.
+	- use it if you need native **[Eclipse] IDE support**, or Eclipse Java Compiler support.

 comming soon:

-- ecj-oo
-	- patch Eclipse Java Compiler
-- ecj-oo-plugin
+- eclipse-oo-plugin
-	- Eclipse IDE support
+	- [Eclipse] IDE and ECJ support via "plugin" similar to javac-oo-plugin.
 - idea-oo-plugin
-	- Intellij Idea support
+	- [Intellij Idea] support
 - update [lombok-oo]
 	- all-in-one solution bundled with great [lombok] plugin.